History of the NFL from the year you were born

 1985: The Super Bowl Shuffle

 Behind a dominating defense, the 1985 Chicago Bears danced over their competition.
-En route to an eventual Super Bowl title, the Bears filmed a music video for “The Super Bowl Shuffle.”
-Replete with cheesy moves and even cheesier lyrics, the video is an homage to the Bears’ bravado, which culminated with a 46-10 shellacking of the New England Patriots.
+En route to an eventual Super Bowl title, the Monsters of the Midway filmed a music video for "The Super Bowl Shuffle."
+Replete with cheesy moves and even cheesier lyrics, the video is an homage to the Bears' bravado, which culminated with a 46-10 shellacking of the New England Patriots.

 1986: Instant replay infancy

 Limited usage of instant replay was approved by NFL owners for the 1986 season.
 Officials were the only ones authorized to initiate a review, and the cameras often missed certain angles.
-By 1992, the system was canceled, but it returned with better parameters in 1999.
+By 1992, the system was canceled, but it returned with improved technology and parameters in 1999.

 1988: Johnny Grier makes history

 On September 4, Johnny Grier made his officiating debut and became the NFL's first African American referee.
 He would later officiate Super Bowl XXII, which saw Washington quarterback Doug Williams become the first African American quarterback to start and win a Super Bowl.